ahmadali3180/ahmadali3180/README.md

 ## My Experience

-I have 6 months experience in iOS App Development, and more than 1 year experience in React Native App Development.
+I have 6 months experience as an iOS Developer, and more than 1 year experience in React Native App Development.

-I also know to work with the following technologies
+I also have a good experience of the following technologies:

 1. SwiftUI
 2. Apple's CoreML
 3. Apple's ARKit